Alfredo Amézaga: Los Angeles Dodgers

 He was signed to a minor league contract by the Los Angeles Dodgers on February 2, 2010.
 Still recovering from his injury, he did not play in any spring training games.
 Amézaga made his season debut on May 17 for the Double-A Chattanooga Lookouts.
 He only had four at-bats before returning to the disabled list for the remainder of the season, after which he became a free agent.

 Return to Colorado

 Amezaga signed a minor league contract with an invitation to Spring training with the Colorado Rockies on January 26, 2011, but failed to make the team and was sent down to Triple-A Colorado Springs.
 He had his contract purchased on April 29.
 He was designated for assignment on May 29.

 Return to Florida

-On August 6, 2011, Amézaga was re-acquired by the Florida Marlins from the Rockies in exchange for minor league shortstop Jesus Merchan.
+On August 6, 2011, Amézaga was re-acquired by the Florida Marlins from the Rockies in exchange for minor league shortstop Jesús Merchán.
 He played 20 games for the Fish, batting .136 in 49 plate appearances.